emads22/emads22/README.md

 Python & LLM Engineer
 ------------------------

-I specialize in AI-powered applications, back-end development, and automation solutions.
+I specialize in Python and AI-powered applications, back-end development, and automation solutions.
 I build scalable, maintainable software that enhances efficiency and optimizes workflows.
 Passionate about LLMs, API development, and AI-driven automation, I tackle complex challenges with technical precision and strategic design.

 * 🌍  I'm based in Lebanon
 * 🖥️  See my portfolio at [emadsaab.pythonanywhere.com](https://emadsaab.pythonanywhere.com/portfolio)